eclipse-tractusx/ssi-dim-wallet-stub/docs/architecture/main.md

 ## **Risks and Technical Debts**

 ### Risks:

-* Data loss in case the wallet stub service is restarted

 * The usage of the wallet stub resources does not guarantee that clients are 100% compatible to a real world wallet implementation